109km/javascript-algorithms/advanced-algorithm/05-stack-in-front-end/stack-in-front-end.md

 * `New generation space`: stores short living objects, supporting capacity is 1-8M.
 * `Old generation space`: stores long living objects or large objects, supporting capcacity has no limit.

-And differient recoverers are used for the two areas, sub-recoverer is used for `new` area, and main recoverer is used for `old` area.
+And differient collectors are used for the two areas, sub-collector is used for `new` area, and main collector is used for `old` area.

-But the recoverers have the same working flow:
+But the collectors have the same working flow:

 1. Mark: mark active objects(is being using) and unactive objects(can be recycled).
 2. Garbage cleaning: recycling the space of unactive objects.
 3. Memory consolidation: after recycling a lot of space, there might be many memory fragments.
 When the program needs a large continue memory space, there could be lack of memory.

-The main and sub recoverer use different strategies and algorithms.
+The main and sub collector use different strategies and algorithms.

-**Sub recoverer**
+**Sub collector**

 It uses Scavenge algorithm and object promotion strategy for recycling.